List of One-Punch Man episodes

 A second season was announced in September 2016.
 The second season is animated by J.C.
 Staff with Chikara Sakurai replacing Shingo Natsume as series director and Yoshikazu Iwanami replacing Shoji Hata as sound director.
 Tomohiro Suzuki, Chikashi Kubota and Makoto Miyazaki reprised their roles as series composer, character designer and music composer, respectively.

-The second season aired from April 10 to July 3, 2019, with a recap special covering the first season having aired a week before broadcast on April 3, 2019 on TV Tokyo and other channels.
-The season was simulcast on Hulu in the United States, on Tubi in Canada, on AnimeLab in Australia and New Zealand, and on Crunchyroll in Europe.
-It aired on Adult Swim's Toonami programming block from October 12, 2019, to January 12, 2020.
+The season aired from April 10 to July 3, 2019, with a recap special covering the first season having aired a week before broadcast on April 3, 2019, on TV Tokyo and other channels.
+It was simulcast on Hulu in the United States, on Tubi in Canada, on AnimeLab in Australia and New Zealand, and on Crunchyroll in Europe.
+The season's English dub aired on Adult Swim's Toonami programming block from October 12, 2019, to January 12, 2020.

 A 10-minute OVA was bundled with the second season's first Blu-ray & DVD volume on October 25, 2019.
 Two more 10-minute OVAs were bundled with the second season's second and third Blu-ray & DVD volume on November 26 and December 25, 2019, respectively.
 Another 10-minute OVA was bundled with the second season's fourth Blu-ray & DVD volume on January 28, 2020.
 The 5th OVA was bundled with the second season's fifth Blu-ray & DVD volume on February 27, 2020.

 A third season was announced in August 2022.
 The main cast and staff from the second season are reprising their roles.
-It premiered on October 12, 2025, on TV Tokyo and its affiliates, with a recap special covering the second season airing a week before broadcast on October 5.
-Shinpei Nagai is replacing Chikara Sakurai as the season's director, Sakura Murakami replacing Shigemi Ikeda and Yukiko Maruyama as the art director, and Yuki Hirose replacing Yoshio Ōkouchi as the director of photography.
+The season's first cours aired from October 12 to December 29, 2025, on TV Tokyo and its affiliates, with a recap special covering the second season airing a week before broadcast on October 5.
+A second cours was announced immediately following the conclusion of the first and is set to premiere in 2027.
+Shinpei Nagai replaced Chikara Sakurai as series director, Sakura Murakami replaced Shigemi Ikeda and Yukiko Maruyama as art director, and Yuki Hirose replaced Yoshio Ōkouchi as director of photography.